 If Carter is unable to participate in the NFL combine and pro-day workouts (which looks like a real possibility at this point), he could slip well into the second round in April.
 That said, if he can prove that he's healthy enough to be close to full-strength by the NFL preseason, Carter may find himself in play in the second half of the first round.

 At 6'9", 315 lbs. and blessed with unbelievable athleticism – it's easy to see why Solder's stock is soaring as we near the NFL combine.
 Solder shows the quick feet and agility necessary to handle the NFL's increasingly athletic defensive ends, as well as the mobility to get out and erase defenders as a run blocker.

 Solder has exceptional work habits and shows the skill set and intangibles to be a pro-bowl NFL tackle.

 With a ridiculous combination of strength and quickness, Stephen Paea has all the physical tools to be a disruptive force in the middle in a 4-3 scheme.
 The Giants' Barry Cofield is coming off a strong 2010 campaign, and Chris Canty rebounded nicely from a disappointing 2009 season with the Giants, but Paea's excellent lower body strength and his aggressive approach allow him to really be an explosive force against the run, as he's consistently forced opposing offensive lines to double and triple team him.

-Adding Paea's skill set and physical ability to an already strong Giants defensive line group could make the unit an absolute nightmare for opposing offenses, and the Giants put a high value on defensive lineman year in and year out in the off-season, continuing to look to build the strongest front four in the NFL.2011 NFL Draft, Akeem Ayers, New York, New York Giants, NFL
+Adding Paea's skill set and physical ability to an already strong Giants defensive line group could make the unit an absolute nightmare for opposing offenses, and the Giants put a high value on defensive lineman year in and year out in the off-season, continuing to look to build the strongest front four in the NFL.Tags: 2011 NFL Draft, Akeem Ayers, New York, New York Giants, NFL

 No related posts.